***2026 RULES AND REGULATIONS***

 15 - 19

-Solo, Duet/Trio, Small Group, Large Group and Line Categories
+Solo, Duet/Trio, Small Group, Large Group and Line |

-If registered in the PRIMARY level, all solos must compete in the PRIMARY level.
-The PRIMARY dancer CAN move down and compete in the NOVICE level with a maximum of 2 performances.
-The PRIMARY dancer CAN move up a level (INTERMEDIATE) and perform in a higher Duet/Trio and/or Group, with a maximum of 2 performances.
-A PRIMARY dancer CANNOT skip a level and perform in the ELITE level, except when the Duet/Trio Nonconsecutive level rule is applied.
-A PRIMARY dancer CAN perform in the non-leveled Super Line and Production Categories.
-A PRIMARY dancer may only register 1 SOLO performance.
-A PRIMARY dancer may only register a maximum of 7 total performances.
+If registered in the SECONDARY level, all Solos must compete in the SECONDARY level.
+The SECONDARY dancer CAN move down and compete in the PRIMARY level based on the LEVEL CALCULATOR.
+The SECONDARY dancer CAN move up a level (INTERMEDIATE) and perform in a higher Duet/Trio and Group performance based on the LEVEL CALCULATOR.
+The SECONDARY dancer CAN skip a level and perform in the ELITE level with a MAXIMUM of 2 performances.
+A SECONDARY dancer CAN perform in the non-leveled Super Line and Production categories. |

-Intermediate
+Intermediate | |

-Recommended for dancers with moderate competition experience
+The INTERMEDIATE level is designed for dancers with moderate to significant competition experience

 6 - 8